Do We Drink Enough Water a Day?

 However, we must take into account that each person is different.
 Not all people require the same amount of liquid to remain perfectly hydrated.
 This depends on each person’s lifestyle, the weather and the physical activity they engage in.

 Medical recommendations regarding water consumption

-A very easy way of determining whether you are well hydrated or not is when you do not feel thirsty at all and the color of your urine is clear, but if, on the other hand, your urine is a very strong color or it is murky and you feel very thirsty, what you need to do is think about whether you are drinking enough water.
+A very easy way of determining whether you are well hydrated or not is whether you feel thirsty or not.
+Additionally, the color of your urine is also a useful guideline; it should be a clear color.
+You should be concerned if it is a dark or murky color.
+In that case you should be asking yourself whether you are drinking enough water or not.

-To calculate the amount of water that each person requires, the following should be kept in mind:
+To calculate the amount of water that each person requires, we should keep the following in mind:

-- Depending on the weather: people who live in hot and humid climates sweat more than people who live in dry and mild climates
+- The weather: People who live in hot and humid climates sweat more than people who live in dry and mild climates.

-- Elevation: people who live at an altitude of more than 2,500 meters above sea level should drink more liquids because they urinate more and their breathing is more rapid.
+- Elevation: People who live at an altitude of more than 2,500 meters above sea level should drink more liquids because they urinate more and their breathing is quicker.

-- Illnesses: when someone is suffering from diarrhea, vomiting and/or fever, it is necessary to maintain him or herself hydrated.
+- Illnesses: When someone is suffering from diarrhea, vomiting and/or fever, then it’s very important for them to keep themselves hydrated.

-It is important to keep in mind that the amount of liquids needed to be well hydrated can be obtained through the consumption of fruits, such as watermelon and tomatoes, to name a few.
+It’s important to keep in mind that we can obtain the amount of liquids we need to be well hydrated through the consumption of fruits, such as watermelon and tomatoes, to name just two.

 If, despite these recommendations, you still have questions about the amount of water that your body needs, you should ask for a medical opinion since there are some health conditions that restrict the consumption of liquids.